-By 1839, narrow wooden finger piers projected from every street end between Vesey and King streets (Buttenwieser 1987:39).
+By 1839, narrow wooden finger piers projected from every street end between Vesey and King streets, but this northern area was less developed (Buttenwieser 1987:39).
 The shorefront was predominantly controlled by private individuals and businesses, contributing to deplorable waterfront conditions (Hoag 1905:36).
-For example, in 1856 the owners of the bulkhead between Beach and Hubert Streets were permitted to build a 112 foot long bridge on piles 18 feet beyond the existing bulkhead, slightly north of Pier 37 (Rutsch et al. 1983:99).
-These haphazard waterfront "improvements" hardly improved conditions at all.
-Instead, irregularly shaped, privately owned piers were in a continual state of disrepair and the solid base construction of piers prohibited the flow of sewage, draining from the shores out to sea, creating disease-ridden waters (New York Pier and Warehouse - Co.
+Haphazard waterfront "improvements" hardly improved conditions at all.
+Instead, irregularly shaped, privately owned piers were in a continual state of disrepair and the solid base construction of piers prohibited the flow of sewage, draining from the shores out to sea, creating disease-ridden waters (New York Pier and Warehouse Co.
 1869:58).
 Conveying merchandise to and from the Hudson River waterfront was also impeded by the tremendous volume of freight and pedestrian traffic.
 The miserable waterfront conditions desperately called for corrective measures, and numerous public agencies were established to deal with these issues.

 One of the agencies created to address waterfront conditions was the Department of Docks, established in 1870.
 The department was granted rights and land for the construction of wharves, bulkheads, docks, piers, basins, and slips.
 They then instituted the McClellan Plan which resulted in the construction of a solid block and granite bulkhead wall, around the southern half of Manhattan between West 61st and East 51st Streets, over the course of the next sixty years.
-The wall was to be placed outside of the previously existing bulkhead to allow 250 feet for the width of .
-West and Marginal Streets (Buttenwieser 1987:73).
+The wall was to be placed outside of the previously existing bulkhead to allow 250 feet for the width of West and Marginal Streets (Buttenwieser 1987:73).
 Unfortunately, similar problems were encountered in creating these outer streets, and by the 1890s both West and Marginal Streets were still blocked with many intrusions (Rutsch et al. 1983:297).
 As late as 1910 "numerous encroachments into the right-of-way still existed, especially south of Cortlandt Street where some old bulkheads maintained the 70 foot width of West Street" (Ibid.: 270).
 The plan enabled the available pier area to double on the Hudson River shorefront.
 Piers were built to accommodate many steam ship lines and ferry houses for the New Jersey Central and Pennsylvania Railroads (McCabe 1882:360).